adam-birr/DeepMatter/README.md

 For generating the 1k result the bash script: test1k.sh was used.
 For generating the 10k result the bash script: test10k.sh was used.
 The method of using curl to send in a string payload of 100k did not work.
 Instead I tried to use curl with a file for the payload.
 Unfortunately, this did not correctly send in each word on a newline and as a result, the request handled the 100k file as a single word entry, so the test results are invalid.
 I have converted the 100k test input file to windows file endings, but it still didn't change the outcome.
+I have run the 100k and 1000k save and retrieve calls within postman and have added their result below.

 The results for 1k and 10k are: